SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.11.md

 A new *IsActive* column has been added to *Get alarms* data source.
 This column will be set to true when the alarm is an active alarm.

-#### Protocols - Timers: Specifying a delay between two consecutive ping packets [ID_34463]
+#### Timers: Specifying an interval between two consecutive ping packets [ID_34463] [ID_34549]

 <!-- Main Release Version 10.3.0 - Feature Release Version 10.2.11 -->

-When you configure a timer to automatically send ping requests to a device, you can now use either the `delay` option or the `delayPid` option to specify the delay in ms between two consecutive ping packets.
+When you configure a timer to automatically send ping requests to a device, you can now use either the `interval` option or the `intervalPid` option to specify the interval in ms between two consecutive ping packets.

-- `delay`: With this option, you can specify a fixed delay in ms between two consecutive ping packets.
-This should be used when the device does not respond to all ping requests when they are sent without any delay.
+- `interval`: With this option, you can specify a fixed interval in ms between two consecutive ping packets.
+This should be used when the device does not respond to all ping requests when they are sent without any interval.

-- `delayPID`: Instead of specifying a fixed delay value ("delay=x"), it is also possible to specify a dynamic value stored in a parameter.
+- `intervalPID`: Instead of specifying a fixed interval value ("interval=x"), it is also possible to specify a dynamic value stored in a parameter.
 Note that if you specify both a fixed and a dynamic value, the latter will take precedence.

     The value in the referred parameters must not be 0 or uninitialized.
 Otherwise, 0, the hard-coded value on the timer, or the last valid value will be used by default.
 The referred parameters must be of numeric type.